RArEST Project

 Rare Disease Project ECHO®

-Project ECHO® is a free, innovative video conferencing ‘hub-and-spoke’ outreach model that connects community providers or practices (‘spokes’) to the multidisciplinary RArEST team (‘hub’).
+Rare Disease Project ECHO® is a free, innovative video conferencing ‘hub-and-spoke’ outreach model that connects community providers or practices (‘spokes’) to a multidisciplinary team (‘hub’).
 It is designed to address the needs of vulnerable populations by equipping communities and clinics with the right knowledge, at the right place, and the right time.

 ‘Taking Action Together Toolkit: Improving Health and Wellbeing Outcomes for Australians Living with a Rare Disease’